atharaq/atharaq.github.io/cs2-s25/syllabus.md

 * 35%: projects / problem sets
   * Projects 1-3 will be worth 10% each, Project 4 will be worth 5%.
+* 5%: Participation / "exit tickets"
 * 10%: Demos (short demos / explanations of Projects 1 and 3)
 * 10%: Quizzes
 * 20%: In-class Exams (Best 2 out of 3 exams, cumulative)
-* 25%: Final Exam (TBA, will update when I see the schedule on the registrar)
+* 20%: Final Exam (TBA, will update when I see the schedule on the registrar)

 ## Late Homework Policy